TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 For instance, 3h59mn48s and 4h00mn31s are both rounded to the same 4h00mn00 `t_periodStart` value, that is also necessarily multiple of 3600 seconds.

 **_Step 2: UUID generation:_**
-In order not to communicate this key in clear text to the clients, the device derives the following UUID from it:
+In order to keep this key secret with respect to the user, the device derives the following UUID from it:
 ```
 	LTId(t_periodStart) = HMAC-SHA-256-128(LTKey(t_periodStart), "1")
 ```